Kevin-Robertson/Powermad/README.md

 ##### Examples:

 * Add a new machine account
-`New-MachineAccount -MachineAccount iamapc`
+`New-MachineAccount -MachineAccount test`

 * Use the added account with runas /netonly
-`runas /netonly /user:domain\iamapc$ powershell`
+`runas /netonly /user:domain\test$ powershell`

-## Disable-MachineAccount
+### Remove-MachineAccount

-This function can disable a machine account that was added through New-MachineAccount.
-This function should be used with the same user that created the machine account.
+This function removes a machine account with a privileged account.

+##### Example:

+* Remove a machine account named test with domain admin credentials
+`Remove-MachineAccount -MachineAccount test -Credential $domainadmin`

-## Set-MachineAccountAttribute
+### Set-MachineAccountAttribute

 This function can populate some attributes for an account that was added through New-MachineAccount, if a user has write access.
 This function should be used with the same user that created the machine account.